daxime/ASCII-Sector-Resources/README.md

 The game was developed by Christian Knudsen from Laserbrain Studios.

-⚠️ **If you have created a quest, or if you have quests that are not already listed here, I would be happy to add them to the “Community Quests” folder.**
+ℹ️ **If you have created a quest, or if you have quests that are not already listed here, I would be happy to add them to the “Community Quests” folder.**

 **The quests currently in "Community Quests (2015).zip"**:
 | A Lady in Trouble | A Lady in Trouble - Part 2 | Halfway Cat-Away |
 | --- | --- | --- |
 | Hitman ASCII Sector | Kilrathi Hunt | Kilrathi Intrusion |
 | Saturnus in Trouble | Shootout at OK Corral | The Runners |

+ℹ️ **For Linux users** : Copy `asciisec.lang` (from Extras folder) in this folder `/usr/share/gtksourceview-5/language-specs/` to enable synthax highlight in GEdit.

 ## 🌌 ASCII Sector: The Text-Based Space Adventure
 ASCII Sector is a free game that revives the spirit of legendary combat, trading, and space exploration games such as Elite and Privateer, all wrapped up in a graphical interface made entirely from ASCII art.
 Yes, all the ships, planets, and characters are made from simple text characters, and it's absolutely beautiful (for those who appreciate minimalist aesthetics!).